XRPLF/XRPL-Standards/XLS-0033d-compact-fungible-tokens/README.md

 The value specifies the fee to charged by the issuer for secondary sales of the Token, if such sales are allowed.
 Valid values for this field are between 0 and 50,000 inclusive, allowing transfer rates of between 0.000% and 50.000% in increments of 0.001.

-The field MUST NOT be present if the `tfTransferable` flag is not set.
+The field MUST NOT be present if the `tfCFTCanTransfer` flag is not set.
 If it is, the transaction should fail and a fee should be claimed.

 | Field Name      | Required?          | JSON Type | Internal Type |
 | --------------- | ------------------ | --------- | ------------- |